 Awards will be announced within one month of the application deadline and funds awarded have to be spent within 12 months of the award.
 If the project involves human subjects, funds will not be disbursed until grantees obtain IRB approval.

-To apply, graduate students must submit an online application, including a two-page project description, a detailed budget and budget justification, and a CV.
-Faculty advisor letters of nomination (one required for exploratory awards and two for full awards) can be attached to the online application or sent to Irina Lechtchinskaia at firstname.lastname@example.org or to 366 Galvez Street, Room 310A, Stanford, CA 94305.
+To apply, graduate students must submit an online application through Stanford Off-Campus Learning Opportunities (SOLO).
+The application includes a two-page project description, a detailed budget and budget justification, and a CV.
+Faculty advisor letters of nomination (one required for exploratory awards and two for full awards) can be uploaded in the application.
+Please direct any questions to Corinne Thomas at CorinneThomas@stanford.edu.